Commonly Confused Snakes in Central Florida

-Mature black racers are black with white markings on their chins and throat.The bellies of black racers vary from grayish to black, and they have round pupils.
-Black racer snakes have slender bodies and smooth scales.
+Mature southern black racers (Coluber constrictor priapus) are black with white markings on their chins and throat.The bellies of black racers vary from grayish to black, and they have round pupils.
+Southern black racer snakes have slender bodies and smooth scales.

 They are commonly found in:

 - Cypress stands

 Eastern indigo snakes (Drymarchon couperi) are long, bluish-black snakes.
 They commonly have reddish or orange-brown chins and cheeks; however, they can also be white or black.
 Their bellies are black to cloudy blue-gray.
 Eastern indigo snakes have mostly smooth scales.
 However, adults have ridges, otherwise known as keels, on some of their scales.
 Eastern indigo snakes typically reside in:

 Although these snakes are often mistaken for one another, one way to tell the two apart is that southern black racers have distinctive white chins, while Eastern indigo snakes usually have reddish or orange-brown chins.
 Additionally, black racers are slender and fast moving.
 Eastern indigos are stockier and slower-moving.